indigane/visual-git/README.md

 Some ideas Visual Git may or may not be built on:

 - **See everything** you need without polling.
 Reduce mistakes by being aware of the state of your repository at all times.
 - **Interact with everything** you see.
-Visual git tries hard to never say "no", but also to keep you informed of the consequences.
+You should be allowed to do anything, while staying informed of the consequences of any action.
 - **Learn** git.
 Start from visually intuitive concepts and drill down all the way into git internals if you want to.